Bad Education (TV series): Reception

-Rotten Tomatoes gave the Bad Education 71%; a critic said, "the script is patchy and the story is too silly for its own good but there are enough laughs to make this a hit with the target audience" The Guardian called the series "funny and occasionally in creditably poor taste", but accused Whitehall of "phoning it in".
+Rotten Tomatoes gave Bad Education 71%; a critic said, "the script is patchy and the story is too silly for its own good but there are enough laughs to make this a hit with the target audience" The Guardian called the series "funny and occasionally in creditably poor taste", but accused Whitehall of "phoning it in".

 The revival series received a mixed reception.
 Radio Times praised the decision to allow viewers to say goodbye to Whitehall's character in the reunion special and noted "this new season of Bad Education is a joyful, quick-witted and comforting reminder of the old show, while still marking out its own territory with some smart casting decisions and structural shake-ups" and highlighted the strength of the Williams and Wernham as a double-act, the writing, the "genius" and "outrageous" reinvention of Horne's character, and the introduction of Pepperdine's headmistress and the new student characters.
 In The Guardian, Jack Seale gave the series two stars, calling it "juvenile", "still lack[ing] any coherent structure or purpose", and a "pointless revival", but "slightly better" than the original show and "not as obviously empty-hearted".